-Where a child is likely to require co-ordinated support from a range of early help services, or where there are concerns for a child's well-being or a child's needs are not clear, not known or not being met, the Designated Safeguarding Lead or their deputy will support the completion of an early help assessment (EHA) and if needed, co-ordinate a team around the family (TAF).
+Where a child is likely to require co-ordinated support from a range of early help services, or where there are concerns for a child's well-being or a child's needs are not clear, not known or not being met, the Designated Safeguarding Lead or their Deputy will support the completion of an early help assessment (EHA) and if needed, co-ordinate a team around the family (TAF).
+Communication will be made with parents in the first instance to discuss the support that could be on offer and to decide whether the family feels they need support.